LR1130, AG10, 389, 390 Battery Equivalents and Replacement

 Here are some of the most common Frequently Asked Questions (FAQ) about LR1130 and similar batteries.

-What is equivalent to an LR1130 battery?
+What battery is equivalent to LR1130?

 LR1130 is an alkaline 11.6 x 3.1 mm battery and is equivalent to the LR54 and AG10 batteries.

-Since silver-oxide and alkaline button cells are compatible, the LR1130 battery can be replaced with an SR54 or SR1130 battery, also labeled 389, 390, SR1130W, SR1130SW and similar.
+Since silver-oxide and alkaline button cells are compatible, the LR1130 battery can be replaced with an SR54 or SR1130 battery, also labeled 389, 390, SR1130W, SR1130SW, and similar.

-Just be aware that 389/SR1130W are High-Drain batteries and 390/SR1130SW are Low-Drain batteries.
+Just be aware that 389/SR1130W are High-Drain batteries, and 390/SR1130SW are Low-Drain batteries.

 Is the LR1130 battery the same as the 389?